bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Logging of all caught exceptions
 - [ ] No ignored exceptions - catch statements with no response logic
 - [ ] Use of custom exceptions where necessary
-- [ ] Logging of exception close to point
+- [ ] Logging of exception close to point of origination before re-throwing

 ## Logging
 - [ ] A log4j or slf4j logger utility is being used or whatever the platform is using if different